xxoolm/ArchiveBox/README.md

 **ArchiveBox is a self-hosted app that lets you preserve content from websites in a variety of formats.**

-We aim to make your data immediately useful, and stored in common formats that been around for decades.
-As output we save standard HTML, PNG, PDF, TXT, JSON, WARC, SQLite, all guaranteed to be readable for decades to come.
+We aim to make your data immediately useful, and kept in formats that other programs can read directly.
+As output, we save standard HTML, PNG, PDF, TXT, JSON, WARC, SQLite, all guaranteed to be readable for decades to come.
 ArchiveBox also has a CLI, REST API, and webhooks so you can set up integrations with other services.

 Without active preservation effort, everything on the internet eventually disappears or degrades.